Major City Projects

 Street Resurfacing The City of Greenville is responsible for more than 700 lane miles of streets throughout the City.
 The latest work in the City's Pavement Management Plan began in March 2024.
 The 2024 work includes new asphalt and milling on 27 City streets, with preservation efforts (including crack sealing, rejuvenator, micro-surfacing, and cape seal) on 51 others.

-South Tar Greenway The South Tar River Greenway expansion will connect the City's existing greenway from the Town Common to the medical community.
-The first phase is underway and will extend from the Town Common to Nash Street.
+South Tar Greenway The South Tar River Greenway expansion connects the City's existing greenway from the Town Common to the medical community.
+The first phase, which extends from Town Common to Nash Street, was completed in December 2023.
 For more information, click here.

 Cedar Lane Stream Restoration The proposed Cedar Lane Stream Stabilization Project will take place along a confined section of Reedy Branch that runs parallel to East Wright Road at the southwestern corner of Jaycee Park.
 Click here for more information.